-Civil engineers need at least a bachelor's degree in civil engineering or a related area; however, an advanced degree may be required for positions in management or research.
+The education requirement for civil engineers is at least a bachelor's degree in civil engineering or a related area; however, an advanced degree may be required for positions in management or research.
 Civil engineering has many specialties, so courses in these programs will vary considerably.
-Specialties include structural, water resources, construction and transportation engineering.
-Civil engineers typically don't need to be licensed unless they plan on offering their services directly to the public.
+Specialties include structural, water resources, construction, and transportation engineering.
+Civil engineers typically don't need to be licensed unless they offer their services directly to the public.

 According to the U.S. Bureau of Labor Statistics, the median salary for landscape architects was $68,230 in 2018.
 It was predicted that landscape architects can expect a 4% growth in employment between 2018 and 2028.
 Growth will occur as a result of new construction projects, as well as restoration of existing structures.

 The BLS reported that civil engineers earned a median salary of $86,640 in 2018.
 Employment growth was predicted to increase by 6% between 2018 and 2028.
 This growth can be attributed to general population growth as well as the need for infrastructure improvement nationwide.